filebot/filebot-docker/README.md

       - XPRA_AUTH=password:value=YOUR_PASSWORD
 ```
 ![Xpra Remote Desktop](https://github.com/filebot/docs/raw/master/screenshots/docker-xpra.png)

+If the clipboard does not work, then you may need to enable `Clipboard` permissions.
+If `CTRL+V` does not work, then you may need to use `Right-Click ➔ Paste` to paste text from the system clipboard:
 ![Xpra Remote Desktop - Enable Copy & Paste](https://raw.githubusercontent.com/filebot/docs/master/screenshots/filebot-xpra-clipboard.png)

 If you have a `Reverse Proxy` that takes care of SSL and authentication, then you can disable authentication via `-e XPRA_AUTH=none` and disable remote access via `-e XPRA_BIND=127.0.0.1`.